 - Your videographer and/or photographer will preserve your wedding day for you.
 If you skimp on the cost of these two, you have to ask what you’re giving up.
 Will they have the best equipment, number of staff, do they provide all the services such as wedding album design?

 - Your venue is important.
 But make sure it delivers.
 You saw some awesome pictures of the venue, but are you getting married at the same time those pictures were taken?
 If you saw a spring wedding and are getting married in October, the vegetation will be different which means your pictures will look different.
 If you want a nice spring barn wedding, get married in the spring at a barn.
 Because if you do it in October, the grass may more dead and the sun will definitely affect your pictures.
 So keep that in mind.

 - Flowers: I don’t pretend to be nor do I play a Florist on TV.
 There are so many ways to do your flowers.
 You can, do them yourself, have a professional florist do them, find a friend that can help, you can get them from a million (not really a million) different places.
 You can do, silk flowers, wooden flowers, real flowers even candy flowers.
 Your professional florist will have a great understanding of how to save money while still having flowers that represent your day.

 - Food and Drink: Well, here’s where it can get touchy.
 Some couples want their reception to be a big party so they spend on food and drink accordingly.
 One of the questions I see mostly his how much to spend on food and drink.
-Do you want a sit down dinner, or does a buffet save you money (and time at the reception.)
+Do you want a sit-down dinner, or does a buffet save you money (and time at the reception.)
 Do you want to do an open bar or just beer and wine?
-Ultimately, the wine or liquor costs can really impact your budget.
-Are your drinks free to your guests, or do they pay for them.
-Maybe wine and beer is better.
+Ultimately, wine or liquor costs can really impact your budget.
+Are your drinks free to your guests, or do they pay for them?
+Maybe wine and beer are better.
 Maybe guests buy their own drinks.